-As part of the Group's strategy to expand its investor base from individual investors to institutional investors, in October 2015, the Company established a business relationship with the Trust under which the Trust invested in loans through the Company's platform using funds received from its sole beneficiary.
-The Trust is administered by a third-party state-owned trust company ("the trust company"), which acts as the trustee, for the purposes of providing returns to its sole beneficiary through extending loans up to an aggregate principal amount of US\$38.6 million to borrowers recommended by the Company.
-The Trust's settlor and sole beneficiary is a fund managed by Zhe Hao Shanghai Asset Management Company, or Zhe Hao, an affiliate of CreditEase ("the Fund").
+As part of the Group's strategy to expand its investor base from individual investors to institutional investors, in October 2015, the Company established a business relationship with a trust, or Trust No.1, under which the Trust No.1 invested in loans through the Company's online marketplace using funds received from its investors.
+The Trust No.1 is administered by a third-party state-owned trust company ("the trust company"), which acts as the trustee, for the purposes of providing returns to its sole beneficiary through extending loans up to an aggregate principal amount of RMB250.0 million to borrowers recommended by the Company.
+The Trust No.1's settlor and sole beneficiary is Fengsheng Private Investment Fund No.1 ("Fund No.1"), which is managed by Zhe Hao Shanghai Asset Management Company, or Zhe Hao, an affiliate of CreditEase.